Vibrant and Warm Destination

 Last but not least, Ellenton Premium Outlets , 5641 Factory Shops Blvd., is about 40 miles south of Tampa, but well worth the drive for those who want to scout for bargains.
 There are more than 130 stores, including Aéropostale, BCBG MAX AZRIA, Bose, The Children's Place, Coach, Saks Fifth Avenue OFF 5th, Tommy Hilfiger, Vans, Waterford Wedgwood and White House Black Market; phone (941) 729-8615.

 The Ybor City shopping experience is as culturally rich and vibrant as its nightlife.
-Most of the activity centers on 10 blocks of Seventh and Eighth avenues bounded by 13th and 23rd streets, an area flush with restaurants, cigar shops, nightclubs, cultural attractions and a fun mix of shops.
+Most of the activity centers on 10 blocks of Seventh and Eighth avenues bounded by 13th and 23rd streets, an area flush with local restaurants, cigar shops, nightclubs, cultural attractions, shops and other fun things to do.
 While you might find a national chain or two, most retailers are home-grown originals.

 With vintage and reproduction apparel, hats, accessories and home décor items from the 1920s, ‘30s, ‘40s and ‘50s, La France , 1612 E. 7th Ave., offers a unique shopping experience along with a reputation for quality over its more than 40-year run in Ybor City; phone (813) 248-1381.
 At Revolve Clothing Exchange , 1620 E. 7th Ave., budget-conscious shoppers can trade in gently worn items for other used garments or cash.
 Don't be surprised to find brands like American Apparel, Diesel, Free People, Marc Jacobs and Nanette Lepore at greatly reduced prices; phone (813) 242-5970.
 Go to Ybor Agora, 1515 E. 7th Ave., for accoutrements for the home.
 This shop has an Asian vibe but will appeal to anyone who wants to dress up their abode with things like paper lanterns, pottery, fragrant candles and lamps; phone (813) 247-4141.